 '''

 Enabling module rewrite.

 Module php5 already enabled

 Run '/etc/init.d/apache2 restart' to activate new configuration!

 '''

 5. Restart Apache as suggested by the output of the command above, so that the Newscoop configuration and the new modules can be loaded:

 '''

-sudo /etc/init.d/apache2 restart
+sudo invoke-rc.d apache2 restart

 '''

 The server should respond: